glitch-txs/w3/README.md

 }
 ```

-2. Import the `connect` function and choose a connector's name as arg, you'll get autocomplete:
+2. Import the `connectW3` function and choose a connector's name as arg, you'll get autocomplete:
 ```tsx
 import { connectW3 } from '@glitch-txs/w3'